DS3Lab/certain-prediction-framework/README.md

 We additionally specify `3` as the `k` parameter for the `k`-Nearest Neighbor algorithm (default is `1`).
 Running `./cpf.py -h` displays a listing of all command-line arguments.

+## Motivataion

+Most machine learning models assume that they will be trained over datasets that are ***complete***.
+In other words, they assume that all values are provided.
+However, due to the nature of data collection, it is often the case that some values in our datasets are unknown, thus making our datasets ***incomplete***.
+The problem of answering queries over such datasets has been studied in the database field for decades.
+Specifically, it was shown that sometimes it is possible to give ***certain answers*** to some specific queries in spite of having incomplete data.
+In this work, we apply a similar notions to machine learning models and develop methods to determine when we can make ***certain predictions*** for class labels when trained over incomplete datasets.

 ## Method Summary

 ![certain-predictions](etc/certain-predictions.png)